fabiogaluppo/samples/README.md

 =======

 This repository contains samples written by Fabio Galuppo.
 You can use freely as you wish.
-However, It would be nice if you to cite my name and/or my blog: http://fabiogaluppo.wordpress.com/
+However, it would be nice if you to cite my name Fabio Galuppo and/or my blog: http://fabiogaluppo.wordpress.com/ when you use the samples provided here